 Go to your project and try to grab the price.

-That is, Press the Add button, go to the site and point and click as the image below.
+That is, Press the Add new property button, go to the site and point and click as the image below.

 A second selector is created, I just named it: Price.

 You can check the purple box, there is also a number 1, this means we are only getting «one Price» value.

 The book could have a discounted price or other recommended readings could appear on this page, showing their own prices.
 We are sure that we are getting just a single value.

 In case we get multiple values we will need to refine the selector.

 Before saving the project, let’s change the Dataset from List to Detail.

 Go to the Dataset settings on the top left of the Inspector panel.

 Press Save and close, and let’s save the full project now.